Stijnvandenbroek/stamp/README.md

 "What is the capital of France?","[{\"text\": \"Paris\", \"is_correct\": true}, {\"text\": \"Lyon\", \"is_correct\": false}]" "Name two primary colors (select all that apply)","[{\"text\": \"Red\", \"is_correct\": true}, {\"text\": \"Blue\", \"is_correct\": true}, {\"text\": \"Green\", \"is_correct\": false}]"
 ```
+`example.csv` in the root of the repository can be loaded in the app as an example.

 ## Running with Docker (Recommended)